 In early July 2016, the AAT launched their bookkeeping membership.
 This removed the requirement for students to complete AAT level 4, before they can gain any form of membership of AAT.
 Students can now become an AAT Bookkeeper.

-With the new bookkeeping membership, a student who has completed their Advanced Diploma in Accounting or, the Advanced Certificate in Bookkeeping, can apply for membership of AAT as a bookkeeper.
+With the new bookkeeping membership, a student who has completed their Level 3 Certificate in Bookkeeping and Level 3 Diploma in Accounting, can apply for membership of AAT as a bookkeeper.
 Bookkeeping membership gains you professional recognition, and allows you to put the letters AATQB after your name.
 You will gain access to a wide range of bookkeeping resources, and access to a bookkeeping community.
 There is no work experience requirement for bookkeeping membership.